Near Davenport in Santa Cruz County, California — The American West (Pacific Coastal)

 Erected by Friends of the Swanton Pacific Railroad.

 Location.
-37° 3.71′ N, 122° 13.679′ W. Marker is near Davenport, California, in Santa Cruz County.
+37° 3.705′ N, 122° 13.677′ W. Marker is near Davenport, California, in Santa Cruz County.
 Marker can be reached from Stanton Road near Big Creek Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 297 Swanton Road, Davenport CA 95017, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Washout 1997 to 2001 (a few steps from this marker); Swanton (approx. 0.3 miles away); Big Creek Light and Power Company (approx. one mile away); Don Gaspar de Portolá (approx. 3.7 miles away); St. Vincent de Paul Catholic Church (approx. 4 miles away); Davenport Jail (approx. 4 miles away); Site of the Historic Foresters Hall (approx. 4 miles away); Dickerman-Steele House (approx. 5.8 miles away).
+Swanton Pacific Ranch (a few steps from this marker); Swanton (approx. 0.3 miles away); Big Creek Light and Power Company (approx. one mile away); Don Gaspar de Portolá (approx. 3.7 miles away); St. Vincent de Paul Catholic Church (approx. 3.9 miles away); Davenport Jail (approx. 3.9 miles away); Dickerman-Steele House (approx. 5.9 miles away); Steele Brothers' Dairy Ranches (approx. 5.9 miles away).
 Touch for a list and map of all markers in Davenport.

 More about this marker.
-This marker is near the Swanton Pacific Railroad boarding platform.
+This marker is located near the Swanton Pacific Railroad boarding platform.

 Also see . . .

 Credits.
 This page was last revised on August 6, 2017.
-This page originally submitted on August 6, 2017, by Barry Swackhamer of San Jose, California.
-This page has been viewed 120 times since then and 40 times this year.
-Photos: 1, 2, 3. submitted on August 6, 2017, by Barry Swackhamer of San Jose, California.
+It was originally submitted on August 6, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 158 times since then and 31 times this year.
+Photos: 1, 2, 3. submitted on August 6, 2017, by Barry Swackhamer of Brentwood, California.